Izzy Christiansen: International career

 As a junior international, she won the 2009 U-19 European Championship and a silver in the following year's edition, and played the 2008 U-17 and 2010 U-20 World Cups.

 Christiansen helped Great Britain to win a gold medal in the 2013 Summer Universiade in Kazan, Russia.
 In January 2014, she was promoted from the under-23s into the senior England squad, to replace Jodie Taylor who had withdrawn.

 Coach Mark Sampson gave Christiansen her senior international debut in a UEFA Women's Euro 2017 qualifying match against Estonia on 21 September 2015.
 She marked the occasion by scoring in England's 8–0 win.

 In March 2019, Christiansen underwent surgery on an ankle injury sustained in England's 3–0 SheBelieves Cup win over Japan.
 England coach Phil Neville called her "vital" to his squad and hoped that her rehabilitation programme would restore her to fitness for the 2019 FIFA Women's World Cup.

 Christiansen was allotted 189 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

+Managerial career

+In August 2025, Christiansen was appointed as the head coach of Next Gen City Under-21s team at Manchester City Women.
+Two months later, she became an assistant coach of the England women's national under-23 football team.
+In February 2026, The FA announced that Christiansen would join newly appointed head coach Lauren Smith in managing the under-23s.

+Career statistics

 International goals

 England score listed first, score column indicates score after each Christiansen goal.